timdeschryver/timdeschryver.dev/content/blog/sharing-data-between-modules-is-peanuts/index.md

 ![](./images/8.png)

-**Creating selectors for a grocery page for the whole family
-**To give one more example, I’m also going to show you the selectors needed to create a page to show all the groceries of the whole family.
+To give one more example, I’m also going to show you the selectors needed to create a page to show all the groceries of the whole family.

 Just like before, the `getFamilyMembers` selector from the root module is being used and also the base selector `getGroceriesByFamilyMember`.